Understanding Retention Bonuses: How They Work And Why They Matter

 Background on Retention Bonuses

-Retention bonuses, also known as stay bonuses, are lump sum payments used by companies to entice employees to remain with the company for a specified period of time.
+Retention bonuses, also known as stay bonuses, are lump sum payments made by companies to entice employees to remain with them for a specified period of time.

-Retention bonuses are typically offered to employees who are considered high performers or have skills that are in high demand.
+Retention bonuses are typically offered to employees who are considered high performers or have highly demanded skills.

 Companies use retention bonuses as a strategy to retain talent and prevent turnover.